nixworks/public/news/2012/05/15/index.md

 At least 20 people are killed by Syrian security forces in the north-west town of Khan Sheikhoun during a visit by UN observers, activists say.

 ### [At least 44 people are killed amid a Yemeni government offensive to retake Zinjibar and Jaar from Islamist militants.
 Among the casualties are three soldiers and at least 11 civilians. ](/news/2012/05/15/at-least-44-people-are-killed-amid-a-yemeni-government-offensive-to-retake-zinjibar-and-jaar-from-islamist-militants-among-the-casualties-a.md)
-_Context: Jaʿār, Yemen, Zinjibar_
+_Context: Ja'ar, Yemen, Zinjibar_

 ### [A targeted bombing in the Colombian capital Bogota injures former Interior Minister Fernando Londono, and kills his driver and a police officer. ](/news/2012/05/15/a-targeted-bombing-in-the-colombian-capital-bogota-injures-former-interior-minister-fernando-londoa-o-and-kills-his-driver-and-a-police-off.md)
-_Context: Bogotá, Colombia, Fernando Londoño, Interior Minister_
+_Context: Bogota, Colombia, Fernando Londono, Interior Minister_

 ### [Mexican author Carlos Fuentes, one of the leading authors of the Latin American literary boom, dies in Mexico aged 83. ](/news/2012/05/15/mexican-author-carlos-fuentes-one-of-the-leading-authors-of-the-latin-american-literary-boom-dies-in-mexico-aged-83.md)
 Carlos Fuentes, one of the most famous Latin American authors, known for fiction and political essays, dies in Mexico at the age of 83.